Deltares-research/HydroFlows/docs/user_guide/intro.rst

 Using the concept of :term:`wildcards`, a method can be applied to multiple input files in parallel or reduce over multiple input files.
 When adding the method to the workflow, a :term:`rule` is created which evaluates all wildcards and sets up the connections between the methods.
 In addition, some validation is done on the workflow to ensure it is correct.
-At this point, the workflow can test run, executed or parsed to a workflow engine.
+At this point, the workflow can be test-run, executed or parsed to a workflow engine.
 More information on how to use HydroFlows can be found in the :ref:`workflow_framework` section.

 Methods library